Summer Camps 2023 Catalog

 Debby Dodds

-Ink and Magic is for students who love writing and those who want to explore different formats and genres.
-We complete writing exercises but also stay active through outdoor adventure on the school’s glorious and expansive campus and improv games.
+Ink and Magic is for campers who love writing and those who want to explore different formats and genres.
+We complete writing exercises but also stay active through outdoor adventure on the school’s expansive campus and improv games.
 We share writing in-class for feedback, and I foster an extremely supportive atmosphere.
-Many students choose to come multiple weeks and year-after-year because there are always new things to explore in every class!
-Many students have gone on to win writing contests and have their work published.
+Many campers choose to come multiple weeks and year-after-year because there are always new things to explore in every class!
+Many campers have gone on to win writing contests and have their work published.

 Please email Debby Dodds if you have any questions about this camp.